ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/thesis.md

 As the database that this model is built on contains a limited amount of movies, then there is bias in the predictive nature of the model.
 All of the movies included in the database were the first 10000 entries of the Netflix, Opus, Hulu, Disney +, Amazon Prime, and IMDB datasets.
 They were arranged in alphabetical order for simplicity in the processing of the predictions.
 However, it can be inferred that all possible movies, from domestic and international studios, are not included in the training dataset.
 Therefore, the predictions are somewhat biased in nature due to the limited number of movies available for analysis in this project.
 Additionally, the predictive algorithm used in the model contains bias as well.
 The developer who made the Logistic Regression algorithm used in this prediction model could contain developer bias, where certain features are regressed in the algorithm while other features are not regressed.
 There is also the potential for movie description bias, where the people that write out the movie reviews generated from the OMDB API could insert their own syntactical bias.
 They may describe features of a movie in a certain way that personalizes the movie, leading to a description that may not completely describe the premise of the movie.
 Another form of bias that could be introduced is the types of movies that are being reported on in the model.
 Though most of the movies being analyzed are representative of popular movies throughout 2006-2022, they may unintentionally be missing out on other types of movies.
 Movies with a lower production budget, with less famous stars, with lower ratings, and with a lower amount of overall popularity could be omitted from the dataset.
 This could be because there isn't enough data for these types of movies or because they are perceived as outliers to the data.

 Though outliers to the data are meant to be taken out of the data in order to find the best line of fit when regressing the data, they should be considered for the recommendation system, as the outlier movies should be able to be referenced for users.
-However, this type of analysis will not be able to be done until a full comprehensive list of all available movies is made, with all of the relevant information being filled out for each movie.
+However, this type of analysis is not able to be done until a full comprehensive list of all available movies is made, with all of the relevant information being filled out for each movie.

 # Conclusion